 From an employer’s perspective, the shift to remote work as a new normal has been challenging in many ways.
-One of the main concerns involves the safety of the home environment and workers’ compensation insurance.
+Some of the main concerns involve the safety of the home environment, mental health and stress, and workers’ compensation insurance.
 In this article, we will examine workers’ compensation (WC) for the remote worker and offer ways you can help your staff work more safely at home both now and in the future.

 Does Workers’ Comp Cover Remote Workers?